coldpak/tdf-program/README.md

 **Private Position & Pay-to-Reveal Position**

-The current implementation of private positions and pay-to-reveal position functionality is limited by the constraints of Ephemeral Rollups:
+The current implementation of private positions and pay-to-reveal position functionality is limited by the constraints of Private Ephemeral Rollups:

-- **Realtime Price Feed Access**: Ephemeral Rollups cannot directly access realtime price feeds from oracles like Pyth Network.
+- **Realtime Price Feed Access**: Private Ephemeral Rollups cannot directly access realtime price feeds from oracles like Pyth Network.
 This limitation prevents the program from calculating real-time PnL and executing position management logic within the private rollup environment.
 - **Alternative Approach Needed**: To enable fully on-chain private position management with realtime price feeds, a different architecture is required that allows seamless integration between private computation and public oracle data.

 ## 🧪 Testing